Back on the 5:2 Diet – Summer Cod with Shrimps and a Vegetable Medley:

-This year so far I’ve been to Puglia (lots of fabulous burratta – literally buttered cheese and pasta), to Costa Barcelona (sounds healthy till you realise the quantity of Cava and the preserved meats involved), to Antigua (rum punch anyone) and to Sarlat in the Perigord Noir (say no more).
+This year so far I’ve been to Puglia (lots of fabulous buratta – literally buttered cheese and pasta), to Costa Barcelona (sounds healthy till you realise the quantity of Cava and the preserved meats involved), to Antigua (rum punch anyone) and to Sarlat in the Perigord Noir (say no more).
 I’ve also enjoyed some fabulous meals out in London.
-And I’ve been going round all of the Christmas press shows eating my fill of mincepies and more.
+And I’ve been going around all of the Christmas press shows eating my fill of mince pies and more.
 At times I haven’t been at home to cook even one night of the week.

 I hopped on the scales a week ago and was horrified.
-I was 3.5kg more than my all time low.
+I was 3.5kg more than my all-time low.
 I’ve lost half a kilo now by doing two fasts during the week and cutting out any alcohol at home.
 Drastic action is clearly still needed though so, this weekend I’m fasting from Saturday morning to Sunday supper time.
-Only fasting in the 5:2 diet sense – I had my 500 calories yesterday and today I will have a low calorie lunch.
+Only fasting in the 5:2 diet sense of the phrase – I had my 500 calories yesterday and today I will have a low-calorie lunch.
 I really enjoyed last night’s recipe of foil cooked cod with lemon, parsley and brown shrimps and a medley of summer vegetables.
-White fish is a great option for a low calorie meal – and cooking it in foil with just a tiny bit of oil and some lemon means that you don’t add calories through the cooking method.
+White fish makes a great option for a low-calorie meal – and cooking it in foil with just a tiny bit of oil and some lemon means that you don’t add calories to the dish unnecessarily.